microsoft/omnichannel-chat-sdk/README.md

 ### On Agent End Session

-It subscribes to agent ending the session of the conversation.
+It subscribes to an agent ending the session of the conversation.

 ```ts
 chatSDK.onAgentEndSession(() => {